 Did you know that under certain circumstances, the state of California can get your property after your death?
 Nobody ever wants to think about death, but unfortunately, it is inevitable.
 So you might want to know under which circumstances your property and assets will pass to the state.

-“In order to understand the circumstances in which the state of California can ‘inherit’ your property and assets, it is essential to know how California’s intestate succession laws work,” says our Los Angeles wrongful death attorney at the Law Offices of Howard Craig Kornberg.
+“In order to understand the circumstances in which the state of California can ‘inherit’ your property and assets, it is essential to know how California’s intestate succession laws work,” says our Los Angeles wrongful death attorney at the Law Offices of Howard Kornberg.

 Intestate succession will apply after your death if you die without a will in California.
 But which of your family members and relatives is entitled to your property and assets?
 And who gets what?